-As its the first version of our XBee Library for Proteus so its not quite perfect and can’t do the complex tasks such as analog inputs etc. It will just do the serial communication.
+As its the first version of our XBee Library for Proteus so its not quite perfect and can't do the complex tasks such as analog inputs etc. It will just do the serial communication.
 This xbee module has two pins TX and RX and you can do your communication with it quite easily.
 We have designed this XBee Library for Proteus, after quite a lot of effort and we are quite proud that we are presenting it first time for Proteus.
-Other bloggers are welcome to share this library on their blogs to share the knowledge but do mention our blog post link in your post. 🙂 So, let’s get started with it.
+Other bloggers are welcome to share this library on their blogs to share the knowledge but do mention our blog post link in your post. :) You should also have a look at XBee Arduino Interfacing.
+So, let's get started with it.

 XBee Library for Proteus